 Perhaps the most important question that people considering entering one of these raffles might want an answer to is whether or not anyone has actually won a competition that saw them receive a house or property as a prize.
 Plenty of them close without finding a winner, often because not enough raffle tickets were sold.

-One such example of a winner can be found in the case of a twenty-three-year-old woman who won a farmhouse worth more than half a million pound after buying a £2 raffle ticket.
+Another example of a winner can be found in the case of a twenty-three-year-old woman who won a farmhouse worth more than half a million pound after buying a £2 raffle ticket in February 2020.
 Having opened a help-to-buy ISA to save for her first house, it was a dream come true for Jemma Nicklin.

 The cottage had been put on the market by Mike Chatha for £545,000 but failed to sell, resulting in the owner’s decision to offer it as a raffle prize.
 Three hundred and forty thousand raffle tickets were sold, with the prize including the stamp duty and £1,000 in legal fees.
 There was also a second-place prize of £5,000 for whoever generated the most social media sales.